 These Mini Pancakes are fluffy miniature pancakes that are loaded with mini chocolate chips!
 This recipe makes 24 little pancakes in under an hour!
 Top these cuties with maple syrup, fresh fruit, more chocolate chips or whatever your heart desires!
 Best part is, they're a gluten free, nut free, eggless and easily vegan breakfast that everyone will enjoy!

-In a large bowl, whisk together the gluten free flour, sugar, baking powder and salt.
+In a large bowl, whisk together the 1 cup multipurpose gluten free flour, 2 tablespoon granulated sugar, 2 teaspoons baking powder and ½ teaspoon kosher salt.
 Set aside.

-In a medium bowl, using a spoon, mix together the cornstarch and water until thin and watery.
+In a medium bowl, using a spoon, mix together the 2 rounded tablespoons cornstarch and 3 tablespoons water until thin and watery.
 It will be thick and tacky at first.

-Slowly whisk the milk and oil into the cornstarch water until combined.
+Slowly whisk the 1 ¼ cups milk and 3 tablespoons vegetable oil into the cornstarch water until combined.

 Slowly whisk the wet ingredients into the dry, a little at a time until fully combined.
 If it gets too thick, switch to using a spatula.
 There may be some lumps in the batter; that's normal.

-Using a spatula, mix in the chocolate chips.Let the batter sit 5 minutes to thicken.
+Using a spatula, mix in the 1 cup mini chocolate chips.Let the batter sit 5 minutes to thicken.

 Turn on your stove top to medium heat.
 With your grill pan on top of your burner, carefully grease your pan with butter or a vegan baking stick.
 I carefully use a paper towel to wipe off any excess.